dgkim5360/today-i-found/README.rst

 Quora: What are some small project ideas for learning C++? https://www.quora.com/What-are-some-small-project-ideas-for-learning-C++

-Stackoverflow: How can I find the index of the highest value in a vector, defaulting to the greater index if there are two “greatest” indices? https://stackoverflow.com/questions/35681372/how-can-i-find-the-index-of-the-highest-value-in-a-vector-defaulting-to-the-gre/35681502
+StackExchange: How can I find the index of the highest value in a vector, defaulting to the greater index if there are two “greatest” indices? https://stackoverflow.com/questions/35681372/how-can-i-find-the-index-of-the-highest-value-in-a-vector-defaulting-to-the-gre/35681502

 Why c++ does not support multiple initializers in for loop? [duplicate]